Table of contentsClick link to navigate to the desired location

 What is the uncanny valley effect?

 The term uncanny valley was introduced by Japanese scientist Masahiro Mori (Masahiro Mori) in 1970.
 He suggested that the more a robot or image resembles a human, the more we like it – but only up to a certain point.
-If the resemblance is too high but not perfect, we begin to feel discomfort.
-This is the "uncanny valley" – a zone where the object looks almost realistic, but something about it causes repulsion.
+If the resemblance is too high but not perfect, we start to feel discomfort.
+This is the "uncanny valley" – a zone where the object looks almost realistic, but something about it triggers revulsion.

 Mori illustrated this in the form of a graph: